creold/illustrator-scripts/md/Color.md

 [![Direct](https://img.shields.io/badge/Direct%20Link-StrokeColorFromFill.jsx-FF6900.svg)](https://rebrand.ly/strokefromfill) [![Download](https://img.shields.io/badge/Download%20All-Zip%20archive-0088CC.svg)](https://bit.ly/2M0j95N)

 Applies a color from its solid or gradient fill to the stroke of each selected path.
 If the fill is a gradient, the colors of all gradient stops are averaged for the stroke color.

+> [!WARNING]
+> Don't put this script in the action slot for a quick run.
+It will freeze Illustrator.

 ![StrokeColorFromFill](https://i.ibb.co/dkW64ZV/Stroke-Color-From-Fill.gif)